🇺🇸

 Where It Gets Harder

-The US experience varies by geography more than almost any other Level 1 country — world-class vegan infrastructure in coastal cities gives way to genuine scarcity in rural America, and several specific cuisine and travel contexts carry hidden risks even in major metros.
+The US experience varies by geography more than almost any other Level 1 country.
+Strong vegan infrastructure in coastal cities gives way to genuine scarcity in rural America, and several specific cuisine and travel contexts carry hidden risks even in major metros.
+A simple rule covers most situations: on the coast or in a university city, the infrastructure is there; in the rural interior, use a supermarket first.

-Rural and small-town America Outside major metro areas and interstate tourist corridors, options collapse quickly.
-Local diners in the rural Midwest and South may have no clearly vegan dish — side salad and plain fries become your fallback.
-Stock up in the last city before leaving urban zones and plan your route around it.
+Outside major metro areas and interstate tourist corridors, options collapse quickly.
+Local diners in the rural Midwest and South may have no clearly vegan dish; a plain side salad and fries with confirmed oil become the fallback.
+Stock up at the last urban supermarket before any long rural leg and carry provisions.
+The coasts and the interior are genuinely two different countries for a vegan traveller.

 🍳

-Southern cuisine — looks plant-based, isn't Collard greens, black-eyed peas, cornbread, and beans are Southern staples routinely prepared with pork fat, ham hock, or chicken stock.
+Collard greens, black-eyed peas, cornbread, and beans are Southern staples routinely prepared with pork fat, ham hock, or chicken stock.
 No visible meat appears in the dish.
-At soul food restaurants and Southern diners, ask specifically how all vegetables and legumes are cooked — the answer is often not what you'd expect from the menu description.
+At soul food restaurants and Southern diners, ask specifically how all vegetables and legumes are cooked.
+The answer is often not what the menu description implies, and kitchen staff may not flag animal fat as a relevant consideration without prompting.

 🏨